Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Toronto; private network extensions are readily available.
+Direct Cloud On-Ramps0 — as of September 2025Nearest cloud hubs are in Toronto and Detroit; private extensions are available.

-Tax IncentivesNoNo specific data center tax incentives are offered at this time.
+Tax IncentivesNoNo specific data center tax abatement programs are currently offered by the province.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within Windsor.
-Most traffic is exchanged privately between carriers or routed through major IXPs in Toronto, such as the Toronto Internet Exchange (TorIX), to connect with the broader internet ecosystem.
+Internet Exchange Points (IXPs): Public peering is limited within the city.
+Most network peering is conducted privately between carriers or routed through major regional exchanges like the Toronto Internet Exchange (TorIX) to optimize traffic flow across Canada and into the US.

 Power Analysis